-Program Review is about documenting the plans you have for improving student success in your program and sharing that information with the community.
-Through the review of and reflection on key program elements, program review and planning identifies program strengths as well as strategies necessary to improve the academic discipline, program, or service to support student success.
-With our new Guided Pathways plan, this review becomes even more crucial for the success of our students and college.
+Program Review and Planning is about evaluating and assessing programs and documenting plans for improving student success rates.
+Through review of and reflection on key program elements, Program Review and Planning identifies program strengths and strategies necessary to improve the academic discipline, program, and/or services to support student success.